 audio and sound capabilities.

-Now, this was something that I hadn’t thought of at the time of publishing, What If I Fall, but I recently realized that picking a color scheme can either be great or harmful for those who are colorblind.
+Now, this was something I hadn’t thought of at the time of publishing, What If I Fall, but I recently realized that picking a color scheme can either be great or harmful for those who are colorblind.
 For example, on the backside of the book, the background is green and the mushroom is red.
 So for a red-green colorblind person, those colors will blend into one and the person would not be able to see the red mushroom.
-Luckily, I had outlined the mushroom in black, so the mushroom will appear, but not in a read color.
+Luckily, I had outlined the mushroom in black, so the mushroom will appear, but not in the red color.

 large and friendly text.